 Full committers can vote on anything, just as they can commit anywhere, and only full committers vote on adding new committers of any kind.
 In practice, though, the ability to add new partial committers is usually delegated: any full committer can "sponsor" a new partial committer, and partial committers in a domain can often essentially choose new committers for that same domain (this is especially helpful in making translation work run smoothly).

-Regarding enforcement of partial commit access: it's often best not to have the version control system enforce partial commit domains, even if it can.
+Regarding enforcement of partial commit access: it's often best not to have the version control system enforce partial commit domains, even if it is capable of doing so.
 See the section called “Authorization” in Chapter 3, Technical Infrastructure for the reasons why.

 Some projects automatically remove people's commit access if they go a certain amount of time (say, a year) without committing anything.
 I think this is usually unhelpful and even counterproductive, for two reasons.

 First, it may tempt some people into committing acceptable but unnecessary changes, just to prevent their commit access from expiring.
 Second, it doesn't really serve any purpose.
-If the main criterion for granting commit access is good judgement, then why assume someone's judgement would deteriorate just because he's away from the project for a while?
-Even if he completely vanishes for years, not looking at the code or following development discussions, when he reappears he'll know how out of touch he is, and act accordingly.
-You trusted his judgement before, so why not trust it always?
+If the main criterion for granting commit access is good judgement, then why assume someone's judgement would deteriorate just because she's been away from the project for a while?
+Even if she completely vanishes for years, not looking at the code or following development discussions, when she reappears she'll know how out of touch she is, and act accordingly.
+You trusted her judgement before, so why not trust it always?
 If high school diplomas do not expire, then commit access certainly shouldn't.